swatcat02981-hue/Credit-Risk-Analysis-Probability-of-Default-from-Lending-Club-Loan-Dataset-/README.md

 When we considering a result from correlation heat map found that interest_rate and grade have a high correlation between each of them and also has a high value of variance inflation factor so, we consider to choose one of them out.
 Interest rate is continuous meanwhile, grade is ordinal catagorical, I prefer to keep an interest rate
 ## Modeling
 ### Model1: Logistic Regression
-## 📊 Model Evaluation

-The model was evaluated using a confusion matrix, classification report, and ROC-AUC score.
+The model was evaluated using a confusion matrix, classification report, ROC-AUC score and logistic regression results table.

-### Confusion Matrix
+#### Confusion Matrix

 |              | Predicted 0 | Predicted 1 |
 | ------------ | ----------: | ----------: |
 | **Actual 0** |          32 |          56 |
 | **Actual 1** |           3 |          18 |

-### Classification Report
+#### Classification Report

 | Class            | Precision | Recall | F1-score | Support |
 | ---------------- | --------: | -----: | -------: | ------: |